namor5772/GPS/README.md

     <img src="Images/Screen3.jpg" width="300" height="200">

 On power up the 1st screen is displayed.
-You can cycle through the screens by repeatedly pressing LB, ie. the left of the two buttons.
+You can cycle through the screens by repeatedly pressing LB.
 ## HARDWARE

 There are just 5 modules in this build.
 Below we describe them and their interconnections: